hardikp/hardikp.github.io/books.md

 ## 2021

+1. Psychiatry and its Discontents by Andrew Scull
+1. Aroused by Randi Hutter Epstein
+1. How Innovation Works by Matt Ridley
 1. The Design of Everyday Things
 1. Subliminal: How Your Unconscious Mind Rules Your Behavior
 1. Chips and Change: How Crisis Reshapes the Semiconductor Industry